 You can obtain samples of stoma appliances to try out.
 Your E.T. nurse can give you the free phone numbers of the manufacturers (or by email through their website).
 Tell them what kind of stoma you have and they will send you samples.
 If you try various pouches, keep a written note of the ones you like and those you don't.
 If you choose to use any new appliance, just give your E.T. nurse a phone call if you require the ordering information.

 The current equipement is not biodegradable and therefore cannot flushed in the toilets.
-Used pouches can be placed in a bag closed in the most airtight manner possible and then throw away the bag in the garbage with household waste.
-Regarding drainable bags, it is advisable to empty your pouch before disposing of it.
+Used ostomy bags can be placed in a plastic bag closed in the most airtight manner possible and then throw away the bag in the garbage with household waste.
+Regarding drainable bags, it is advisable to empty them before disposing of them.

 Of course!
-You can customize your pouch any way you want using different materials (duct tape, fabrics, ..).
-You can even find videos and tutorials on the web by searching “fashionable ostomy”, or “homemade ostomy pouch”.
+You can customize your ostomy bag any way you want using different materials (duct tape, fabrics, ..).
+You can even find videos and tutorials on the web by searching “fashionable ostomy”, or “homemade ostomy bags” or "stoma bag covers".
 If you use airtight materials, make sure that the filter is not blocked.

 How can I recover once home?

 When you go home at first, you may feel tired and should take a rest each afternoon.
 Try to avoid staying up all day as this can tire you out of the point where you cannot sleep at night.
 When you do start to exercise again it's advisable to start gently for exemple, going for daily walks or swimming is good.